sachinhegde6/RideSharingApplication/README.md

 #### Libraries
 Multiple libraries were used starting from initial preprocessing till obtaining the results.
 Listed below:
--	 To access external data stored in database, file and external services. o	 pymysql: Database Connector, enables python programs to talk to MySQL Server. o	 urllib: This module provides a high-level interface for fetching data across the World Wide Web, here to make calls to OSRM service. o	 csv: The csv module implements classes to read and write tabular data in CSV format.
+-	 To access external data stored in database, file and external services.
+*	 pymysql: Database Connector, enables python programs to talk to MySQL Server.
+*	 urllib: This module provides a high-level interface for fetching data across the World Wide Web, here to make calls to OSRM service.
+*	 csv: The csv module implements classes to read and write tabular data in CSV format.
 -	 Routing and Pooling
-o	 bresenham: An implementation of Bresenham’s line drawing algorithm. o	 scikit-learn:  Used sklearn.cluster.DBSCAN to implement the clustering.
+*	 bresenham: An implementation of Bresenham’s line drawing algorithm.
+*	 scikit-learn:  Used sklearn.cluster.DBSCAN to implement the clustering.
 -	 Data Processing
-o	 numpy: A fundamental package for computing supports N-dimensional array objects. o	 json: To support JSON (JavaScript Object Notation) is a lightweight data-interchange format o	 datetime: Has classes for manipulating dates and times in both simple and complex ways. o	 collections: Implements specialized container datatypes.
+*	 numpy: A fundamental package for computing supports N-dimensional array objects.
+*	 json: To support JSON (JavaScript Object Notation) is a lightweight data-interchange format
+*	 datetime: Has classes for manipulating dates and times in both simple and complex ways.
+*	 collections: Implements specialized container datatypes.

 #### Data
 The data considered for this implemetetion was taken from NYC yellow cab data from feb 2016